SDGreen/elwood-castle/README.md

 7. [Credits](#credits)
 ---
 ## Aim
-The aim of this django app is to create an interactive interface where users can find out information about Elwood Castle and book tickets to events held there.
+The aim of this Django app is to create an interactive interface where users can find out information about Elwood Castle and book tickets to events held there.
 This app is to be a one stop shop where users can create accounts, learn more about events and visiting the castle, contact the castle if required and